pkourouklidis/panoptes-wiki/Utility-Evaluation.md

 - What did you like.
 - What did you not like.
 - Potential applications/case studies that we can do.
 - Previous experiences with implementing continuous performance monitoring.
+How long did it take you?
 - Anything else that comes to mind!